Santosh Subramaniam: Plot

 Subramaniam is a rich businessman managing his own construction company.
 He lives with his wife Shanthi and sons Sanjay and Santosh.
-Subramaniam cares for his family a lot and excessively dotes upon his children.
-Santosh, the younger son, does not like this as he wants to be independent and free from his father's guidance and control.
-But Santosh acts normally to avoid hurting his father.
-Santosh has in mind that both his career and wife should be of his choice only and not of his father.
-Subramaniam wants Santosh to assist him in managing the company but Santosh dreams of starting a new company on his own and does not prefer to work in his father's company.
-Meanwhile, Subramaniam arranges Santosh's wedding with Rajeshwari, daughter of his friend Ramamoorthy.
+Subramaniam cares for his family a lot and excessively dotes on his children.
+Santosh, the younger son, does not like this as he wants to be independent and free from his father's guidance and control, but he acts normally to avoid hurting his father.
+Santosh has in mind that both his career and wife should be of his choice only and not of his father's.
+Subramaniam wants Santosh to assist him in managing the company, but Santosh dreams of starting a new company on his own and does not prefer to work in his father's company.
+Meanwhile, Subramaniam arranges Santosh's wedding with Rajeshwari, the daughter of his friend Ramamoorthy.
 Santosh is shocked as he has no other option rather than agreeing for this wedding.

-One day, Santosh meets Hasini, a college student and is immediately attracted seeing her childish attitude and jovial nature.
-Santosh slowly befriends Hasini and both fall in love, but he does not have the courage to inform about his love to his father.
-Santosh gets spotted along with Hasini by Subramaniam and now he reveals his love affair.
-Subramaniam is furious upon hearing this as Santosh is already engaged to Rajeshwari.
+One day, Santosh meets Hasini, a college student, and is immediately attracted to her childish attitude and jovial nature.
+Santosh slowly befriends Hasini, and both fall in love, but he does not dare to inform his love to his father.
+Santosh gets spotted along with Hasini by Subramaniam, and now he reveals his love affair.
+Subramaniam is furious upon hearing this, as Santosh is already engaged to Rajeshwari.
 Subramaniam asks Santosh to bring Hasini to his home and make her stay with them for a week so that he will make Santosh understand that Rajeshwari is the better bride for him.
 Santosh agrees, believing that Hasini will impress Subramaniam.
 Hasini lies to her father Govindan that she is going for a college trip and leaves for Santosh's home.